Zeek

 Zeek is a free and open-source software network analysis framework.
 Vern Paxson began development work on Zeek in 1995 at Lawrence Berkeley National Lab.
 Zeek is a network security monitor (NSM) but can also be used as a network intrusion detection system (NIDS).
 The Zeek project releases the software under the BSD license.

 Output

 Zeek's purpose is to inspect network traffic and generate a variety of logs describing the activity it sees.
 A complete list of log files is available at the project documentation site.

 Log example

 The following is an example of one entry in JSON format from the conn.log:

 Threat hunting

 One of Zeek's primary use cases involves cyber threat hunting.

 Name

-Dr. Paxson originally named the software "Bro" as a warning regarding George Orwell's Big Brother from the novel Nineteen Eighty-Four.
+The principal author, Paxson, originally named the software "Bro" as a warning regarding George Orwell's Big Brother from the novel Nineteen Eighty-Four.
 In 2018 the project leadership team decided to rename the software.
-At LBNL in the 1990s, the developers ran their sensors as a pseudo-user named “zeek”, thereby inspiring the name change in 2018.
+At LBNL in the 1990s, the developers ran their sensors as a pseudo-user named "zeek", thereby inspiring the name change in 2018.